+Further, to understand the dependency of the relative phase of initial state of coins $\eta$ we have figured out the range of $\eta$ where Parrondo's paradox exist in our considered scheme.
+In case of rotation operators $C_{\text{A}}=C(150,30,172)$ and $C_{\text{B}}=C(175,65,165)$, one can see that for $\eta= 265^{\circ}-310^{\circ}$ the games A and B, are losing games according to the above defined strategy by displaying negative $P_{\text{R}}-P_{\text{L}}$.
+Similarly, games ABB and BBAA are the winning games by exhibiting the positive $P_{\text{R}}-P_{\text{L}}$, dynamics as shown in Figs.~\ref{Fig5}$(a)-(d)$, respectively.
+We limited our simulation up to 100 number of steps in order to show the dynamics clearly but this dynamics will be similar for an infinite number of steps and the range of the $\eta$ will change with varying the rotation operators of coins.

-Likewise, we also demonstrate the paradoxical behavior for the other coin parameters regime where game A with coin rotation operator $C_{\text{A}}=C(155,26,38)$ and game B with $C_{\text{B}}=C(170,67,118)$ for which $P_{\text{R}}-P_{\text{L}}$ dynamics are negative throughout, representing the losing games when played individually for any time, $t$, as shown in Fig.\,\ref{Fig4}$(a)$.
-Whereas playing with both the coins simultaneously for the different sequence like, ABB, BBAA, BBAAA, BBAAAA, BBBAAA, with $\eta=3\pi/2$, one can see the dynamics of $P_{\text{R}}-P_{\text{L}}$ that is positive throughout the time evolution, showing the paradoxical scenario, as depicted in Fig.\,\ref{Fig4}$(b)$.
+Likewise, we also demonstrate the paradoxical behavior for the other coin parameters regime where game A play with coin rotation operator $C_{\text{A}}=C(155,26,38)$ and game B with $C_{\text{B}}=C(170,67,118)$ for which $P_{\text{R}}-P_{\text{L}}$ dynamics is throughout negative, representing the losing games, when playing these games individually for any time, $t$, as shown in Fig.~\ref{Fig4}$(a)$.
+Whereas playing with both coins simultaneously for the different sequences like, ABB, BBAA, BBAAA, BBAAAA, BBBAAA, with $\eta=3\pi/2$, one can see the dynamics of $P_{\text{R}}-P_{\text{L}}$, which is positive throughout the time evolution, showing the paradoxical scenario, as depicted in Fig.~\ref{Fig4}$(b)$.